Tae-able/Tae-able/README.md

 - 👀 I’m interested in Javascript programming and Design
 - 🌱 I’m currently learning javascript and c lauguage
 - <del> 💞️ I’m looking to collaborate on </del>
-- 📫 How to reach me ...
+- 📫 How to reach me - Just Comment

 <!---
 Tae-able/Tae-able is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.